Mēgan Reimann, MA.ED Special Education, NBCT

-Liz is an elementary school educator with over 9 years of experience working in public schools in both Washington state and New York.
+Liz is an elementary school educator with over 15 years of experience in public and private schools as a teacher, parent and board member.
 She has a BA in English from the University of Washington and a Masters in Teaching from City University.
 Liz has special training in literacy from Columbia Teachers College and in Laura Rogan’s Wired for Reading.
 In addition to her years as a classroom teacher, Liz worked as a tutor for elementary-aged children.
 She also served on the Washington State Postpartum Support International board of directors and lead the warm-line, where she supported families in crisis.
-Liz has two daughters of her own who have attended both private and public schools in the Seattle area.
+At the Hallowell Todaro Center, Liz is a coach, tutor and consulting teacher who specializes in providing individualized support for children with ADHD.
+As part of the school services team, she also provides in-class professional development for educators.
 Liz is passionate about developing relationships with elementary aged youth and their families, supporting them to reach their potential, while enjoying a happy and joyful childhood.

 Sally Kidder Davis M.ED., PCI Certified Parent Coach®